Classifier or Prompt: A Case Study on Legal Requirements Traceability: Evaluation

-\romina{The IR-based methods, LSI and LDA, exhibit notably different behaviors.
+The IR-based methods, LSI and LDA, exhibit notably different behaviors.
 LDA achieves an F2 score of only 14.4\% and a MAP of 37.8\%, indicating its failure to assign higher ranks to true-positive pairs.
-Furthermore, its AUC of 0.51 suggests that LDA performs no better than random and offers little discriminatory power.
-In contrast, LSI attains an F2 score of 10.7\%, which is 4 pp lower than LDA.
+Furthermore, its AUC of 0.51 indicates that LDA performs no better than chance and provides little discriminatory power.
+In contrast, LSI achieves an F2 score of 10.7\%, which is 4 pp lower than that of LDA.
 However, it outperforms LDA in both MAP (53.5\%) and AUC (0.71).
 This suggests that LSI has stronger ranking capability.
 Additionally, Figure \ref{fig:threshold-per} shows that LSI’s maximum achievable F2 score is close to 20\%, whereas LDA’s peak F2 score is around 14\%.
-Therefore, the threshold-tuning process did not yield the best LSI performance.}
+Therefore, the threshold-tuning process did not yield the best LSI performance.

-\romina{\texttt{B}, the ML-based technique tailored for the LRT task, exhibits relatively low retrieval performance compared to the other classifiers.
+\texttt{B}, an ML-based technique tailored to the LRT task, exhibits relatively low retrieval performance compared with the other classifiers.
 Nevertheless, it achieves the second-highest MAP score (78.8\%), following \kashif, indicating a strong ability to rank positive pairs higher than negative ones.
 We recall that \texttt{B} is a classifier that primarily uses a probabilistic approach based on word co-occurrence in requirement texts to predict whether each requirement should be traced to a particular provision.
 This indicates that \texttt{B} has greater discriminative ability between positive and negative pairs than IR-based techniques, GloVe, TraceBERT, and LLaMa.
-Moreover, Figure \ref{fig:threshold-per} shows that \texttt{B}’s maximum achievable F2 score is around 38\%, indicating that threshold tuning was unable to identify an effective decision boundary for model \texttt{B}. }
+Moreover, Figure \ref{fig:threshold-per} shows that \texttt{B}’s maximum achievable F2 score is around 38\%, indicating that threshold tuning was unable to identify an effective decision boundary for model \texttt{B}.

-\romina{ The GloVe classifier achieves an F2 score of 22\%, a MAP of 48.1\%, and an AUC of 0.73.
+The GloVe classifier achieves an F2 score of 22\%, a MAP of 48.1\%, and an AUC of 0.73.
 These results indicate that GloVe behaves similarly to LSI.
 Unlike some other models, threshold tuning for GloVe appears effective, as shown in Figure \ref{fig:threshold-per}.
-Its maximum attainable F2 score is approximately 22–23\%, and the selected tuned thresholds achieve an F2 score of 22\%.}
+Its maximum attainable F2 score is approximately 22–23\%, and the selected tuned thresholds achieve an F2 score of 22\%.